You Are Here: Home > Cancer Research > How Cancer is Studied > Clinical Research >

 Surgical Clinical Trials

-The American College of Surgeons Oncology Group (ACOSOG) was established primarily to evaluate the surgical management of patients with malignant solid tumors through conducting clinical trials to document best practices.
+Surgical clinical trials are done primarily to evaluate the surgical management of patients with malignant solid tumors by conducting clinical trials to document best practices.

 Radiology Clinical Trials

-The Radiation Therapy Oncology Group® (RTOG®) systematically tests novel radiotherapy approaches against cancer and also pursues fully integrated translational and quality of life research to support and further this effort.
+These types of trials systematically test novel radiotherapy approaches against cancer and also pursue fully integrated translational and quality of life research to support and further this effort.

-RTOG is also a leader in formally evaluating the integration of optimized radiotherapy with new classes of anti-cancer therapies and has completed and conducted a number of practice- and paradigm-changing trials.
+They also formally evaluate the integration of optimized radiotherapy with new classes of anti-cancer therapies as well as:

 • Evaluate new forms of radiotherapy delivery, including stereotactic radiotherapy, brachytherapy, 3-dimensional conformal radiotherapy (3-DCRT), and 30 intensity-modulated radiotherapy (IMRT) in the context of clinical research.